Seifalla/Command-line-interpreter/README.md

 Limitations:

 - directories' names must not be surrounded by double-quotes.
-- variable substitution is done only in the dir command
+- variable substitution is done only when executing the dir command.
-- The "do" command doesn't look up the file name in the list of directories(PATH)